samjulien/blog/_posts/2018-07-05-using-m2m-authorization.markdown

 ---
 layout: post
 title: "Using Machine to Machine (M2M) Authorization"
-description: "APIs are first-class citizens at Auth0.
-Learn how to set up non-interactive apps to perform machine to machine API authorization."
+description: "How to set up non-interactive apps using the client credentials grant and Auth0 to perform IoT device, CLI tool, and more machine to machine API authorization."
 date: 2018-07-05 12:30
 category: Technical Guide, Identity
 author: